 For your simulation, you might need to get undressed and change into a gown.
 You should keep your shoes on.
 You may be asked to drink water before the simulation begins.
 This is to fill your bladder.
 You may also need to have a catheter placed into your bladder during the procedure.
 The catheter will be removed when your simulation is done.

 Your therapists will help you lie down on a table and make every effort to ensure your comfort and privacy.

 Although the table will have a sheet on it, it’s hard and has no cushion.
 If you haven’t taken pain medication and think you might need it, tell your therapists before your simulation begins.
 Also, the room is usually cool.
 If you feel uncomfortable at any time, let your therapists know.

-Throughout your simulation, you will feel the table move into different positions.
-The lights in the room will be turned on and off and you will see red laser lights on each wall.
+Throughout your simulation, you’ll feel the table move into different positions.
+The lights in the room will be turned on and off and you’ll see red laser lights on each wall.
 Your therapists use these laser lights as a guide when they position you on the table.
 Don’t stare into the red beam because it can damage your eyes.

 Although your therapists will walk in and out of the room during your simulation, there will always be someone who can see and hear you.
-You will hear your therapists speaking to each other as they work, and they will explain to you what they’re doing.
+You’ll hear your therapists speaking to each other as they work, and they’ll explain to you what they’re doing.
 Don’t move once your simulation begins, because it might change your position.
 However, if you’re uncomfortable or need assistance, tell your therapists.

 To help pass the time, your therapists can play music for you.

 While you’re lying on your back on the table, a mold will be made of your lower body.
 Your radiation therapists will place a warm, wet sheet of plastic over your lower hip and thigh areas.
 They’ll press on it to shape it to fit around your body.
 As the mold cools, it hardens.
 This procedure takes about 15 minutes.